pikpikcu/js-finding/README.md

 - `-download`: Enable downloading of the successfully extracted JS files.
 - `-output-dir`: The directory to store the downloaded JS files.
 - `-create-lists`: Enable creation of wordlists from the downloaded JS file contents.
+- `-proxy`: Use a proxy server for requests (HTTP, HTTPS, SOCKS4, or SOCKS5).

 ### Examples

+The URL of the single domain.
+`echo example.com | ./js-find.py [options]`

+The file name containing the list of domains.
+`cat subdomain.txt | ./js-find.py [options]`

 Extract JS files from a single domain and create wordlists:

-`python3 js.py -u example.com -o output.txt -d -download -output-dir files/ -create-lists`
+`./js-find.py -u example.com -o output.txt -d -download -output-dir files/ -create-lists`

 ### JS Analyse with nuclei